ucr-hpcc/ucr-hpcc.github.io/content/en/Manuals/login.md

 the on-screen instructions.
 This requires to enter the current password once and then enter the new password twice.
-The minimum requirements for the new password are: total length at least 8 characters and at least 3 of the following requirments need to be met: lowercase character; uppercase character; number; and punctuation character.
+The minimum requirements for the new password are: total length at least 8 characters and at least 3 of the following requirments need to be included: lowercase character; uppercase character; number; and punctuation character.